 The revised objectives for summer flounder management (section 4.2) include a goal of optimizing the economic and social benefits from the utilization of the summer flounder resource, balancing the needs and priorities of different user groups to achieve the greater overall benefit to the nation.
 An objective under that goal is to provide reasonable access to the fishery throughout the management unit, with fishery allocations balancing responsiveness to changing social, economic, and ecological conditions with historic and current importance to various user groups and communities.
 The Council believes that the proposed management action is a reasonable way of allocating the commercial quota to accomplish this goal.
-The selected allocation alternative balances a desire for increased equity in the allocations with the historic and current importance to communities by allocating in part based on current allocations (which reflect fishing communities' historic access to the resource and importance of the fishery).
+The selected allocation alternative balances a desire for increased equity in the allocations (which reflect fishing communities' historic access to the resource and importance of the fishery).
 The Council believes that given current conditions, this proposed allocation system will maximize overall benefits from the fishery.